A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Proof of : Corruption-Free Regret Lower Bound Proof of Theorem 4: Corruption-Free Regret Lower Bound

 {\mathrm{Flip}}

-\subsection{\texorpdfstring{Proof of \Cref{lem:lower-bound}: Local Minimax Lower Bound for Fixed $\tau$}{Proof of Lemma 16: Local Minimax Lower Bound for Fixed Dispersion}}
+\subsection{\texorpdfstring{Proof of \Cref{lem:lower-bound}: Local Minimax Lower Bound for Fixed $\tau$}{Proof of Lemma 11: Local Minimax Lower Bound for Fixed Dispersion}}

 We observe that the proof strategy of \citet[Theorem 2]{abeille2021logistic} applies to $R_s$-self-concordant $\mu$ (beyond the logistic case), up to constants $R_s$ and norm parameter $S$.
-Their proof relies on the specific logistic form only in one instance, which we address below.
+Their proof relies on the specific logistic form only in one part of their proof, which we extend as follows.

 \citet[Lemma 5]{abeille2021logistic} bounds $\KL(\sP_\vtheta, \sP_{\Flip_i(\vtheta)})$, where $\vtheta \in \Xi$ is an alternative (``unidentifiable'') parameter, and $\Flip_i$ is the operator flipping the sign of the $i$-th coordinate. \citet{abeille2021logistic} use Le Cam's inequality~\citep[Lemma 2.3]{tsybakov} to upper bound the KL divergence with the $\chi^2$-divergence, utilizing the tractable closed-form of the $\chi^2$-divergence between two Bernoulli distributions.
 For general GLMs, such a convenient form does not exist.
 A calculation shows that (omitting dependencies on $\vx$ and $\tau$):